fabiankaraben/docsarchive-dev/content/typescript/5.2/modules-reference/guides/choosing-compiler-options.md

 // File '/project/empty-file.ts' is not a module. ts(2306)
 ```

-Alternatively, you can use [import maps](https://github.com/WICG/import-maps) to explicitly map a list of bare specifiers to URLs in the browser, while relying on `nodenext`’s default node_modules lookups, or on `paths`, to direct TypeScript to type declaration files for those bare specifier imports:
+Alternatively, you can use [import maps ↗](https://github.com/WICG/import-maps) to explicitly map a list of bare specifiers to URLs in the browser, while relying on `nodenext`’s default node_modules lookups, or on `paths`, to direct TypeScript to type declaration files for those bare specifier imports:

 ```html
 <script type="importmap">